lifeiliu/JavaTraningNotes/Day1 Core Java.md

   on Monday, tells need help, happy manager!

   QA knows the whole system, if don't understand business domain , ASK BA then QA

+  Question:
+  As a developer, you r handed a task and YOU know it is completely new for you. how to handle this situation?
+    - research first, collect all information. what is you known and don't know. talk with people, need help, and am i in the right direction, REMEBER TO SEND THANK YOU IN PERSON AND IN EMAIL.
+      ATTITUTE MATERS A LOT!